 Anthea oversees the teams within Oxfam that implement international and humanitarian programs across 25 countries, as well as Aboriginal and Torres Strait Islander programming that is implemented alongside partners in Australia.

 Anthea has over 20 years of experience working in international programs with a focus on humanitarian and conflict affected contexts.
 Anthea has lived and worked in Mozambique and Brazil as well as spending time in countries as diverse as Thailand and Jordan.
 She has held senior leadership roles in a number or organisations both in Australia and overseas.

-Josh is the Humanitarian Manager for Oxfam Australia and oversees our emergency responses.
+Lucia is the Head of Humanitarian for Oxfam Australia and oversees our emergency responses.

 Ngarra Murray | First Peoples Program, Executive Lead